jniemann66/SettingUpReactNative/BuildReleaseWindows.md

 		 $ keytool -genkey -v -keystore my-release-key.keystore -alias my-key-alias -keyalg RSA -keysize 2048 -validity 10000

-You will be prompted for passwords and Distinguised name fields (first & last name, ou, organization, City, State, 2-letter country code).
+You will be prompted for passwords and Distinguished name fields (first & last name, ou, organization, City, State, 2-letter country code).
 Keep all the information you provide safe and private !

 ### Put the my-release-key.keystore file into the android/app folder of your project